 If you do feel you have a personality disorder or adult ADHD, again, arrive with a diary of symptoms you are worried about.
 The more you seem educated on what the issue is, the more your GP will be forced to take you seriously.

 If they brush you off, don’t listen, or in any way belittle you?
 You have the right to see another doctor.
 It can feel really overwhelming if we are already depressed and anxious and having to deal with this.
 Our first instinct can be to go home, cry, and assume we are beyond help or that we are hopeless.

 You are not.
 Doctors are people and are not perfect.
 And while some are wonderful, some are not.
 Like all professions, you get varying levels of competence.
 If you don’t have the courage to call up and ask to see someone else, see if a friend or partner can call for you.
 Ask if there is a doctor available who specialises in mental health in case that is an option.

-Want to talk to a GP who knows about mental health?
-We now offer a specialist GP service.
+Want to talk to a medical doctor who knows about mental health?
+See here for our consultant psychiatrists in London.
 Or why not book private therapy directly?
 Our online booking platform provides therapists for every budget.